Enchufa2/crap/pmurs/README.md

-# pmurs, AKA Poor Man's UDP Reverse Shell
+# pmurs: Poor Man's UDP Reverse Shell

 This program opens a UDP socket and keeps executing whatever is received from a remote IP/PORT in a shell, returning the output back.
 At the same time, it